MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician, is recognized as the first programmer for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-She wrote the world's first machine algorithm for an early computing machine in mid-19th century.
-Quite curious considering the gender disparity in the tech industry today, isn't it?
+Did you know that the first computer "bug" was actually a real bug?
+In 1947, a moth flew into one of the relays in the Harvard Mark II computer and its presence disrupted the operations.
+The operators "debugged" the machine by removing the insect, and thus originated the term "debugging" in the context of computer science.
+This makes "debugging" one of the few programming terms steeped in a literal truth!